isak8748/Compiler1/HOME_EXAM.md

 <img src="https://render.githubusercontent.com/render/math?math=\frac{<f(a_1, a_2...a_n), \sigma> \Downarrow r}{<f(a_1, a_2...a_n), \sigma> \Downarrow \sigma'}">

-Function calls can evaluate to a value.
+Function calls can evaluate to a value based on the returned type (Unit type has no value).
 They also can change the state of the program after a call is evaluated.

 After the argument values are bound to the parameter names the call will execute as a sequence described above.
 The store σ may be modified.